zephyrproject-rtos/example-application/README.md

 cd doc
 ```

-Before continueing, check if you have Doxygen installed.
+Before continuing, check if you have Doxygen installed.
 It is recommended to
 use the same Doxygen version used in [CI](.github/workflows/docs.yml).
 To
 install Sphinx, make sure you have a Python installation in place and run: